-THERAPEUTIC DRUG GUIDELINES FOR AIR TRAFFIC CONTROL SPECIALISTS FY 2005
+THERAPEUTIC DRUG GUIDELINES FOR AIR TRAFFIC CONTROL SPECIALISTS

 Applicability: These guidelines are for the use of Federal Aviation Administration (FAA) headquarters and field medical elements in determining the eligibility of air traffic control specialists (ATCS) for medical clearance.
-The guidelines may also be used by ATCSs to determine the likely impact of medications on their safety-related assignments and to assist their personal treating physicians in their choice of medications.
+The guidelines may also be given to and used by ATCSs to determine the likely impact of medications on their safety-related assignments and to assist their personal treating physicians in their choice of medications.
 Formal medical clearance decisions, however, are based on the relevant medical standards of FAA Order 3930.3, on other applicable agency guidelines, and the clinical opinion of agency physicians.
 Often, the medical condition or the drug itself, if acceptable, will require clearance under special consideration procedures.

-This document is offered in fulfillment of Section 13, Article 66, Medical Qualifications, of the Agreement between the National Air Traffic Controllers Association (NATCA) AFL/CIO and the Federal Aviation Administration, Department of Transportation, September 1998.
+This document is offered in fulfillment of Section 14, Article 66, Medical Qualifications, of the Collective Bargaining Agreement between the National Air Traffic Controllers Association (NATCA) AFL/CIO and the Federal Aviation Administration, Department of Transportation, June 5, 2006.